Appliscale/perun/README.md

 `./build.sh`

+Configuration file (config.yaml) will be copied to `/etc/.Appliscale/cftool`

 The application should be compiled to `cftool` binary file to the `bin` directory in your GO workspace.

-To validate your template just type:
+To validate your template online, with AWS API, just type:

 `cftool -mode=validate -file=[path to your template] -region=[region, e.g. eu-central-1]`

+To validate template offline (well, almost offline - AWS CloudFormation Resource Specification still needs be downloaded) use validate_offline mode:

+`cftool -mode=validate_offline -file=[path to your template] -region=[region]`

 To convert your template from JSON to YAML and form YAML to JSON type: